What is an illegal eviction?

 Why do landlords usually threaten to illegally evict tenants?

 In some cases, small landlords don’t even realize that they have to evict people through the courts.
-Simply telling your landlord that what he/she threatened to do is illegal will be enough to stop him/her from performing an illegal eviction.
+Simply telling your landlord that what they threatened to do is illegal will be enough to stop them from performing an illegal eviction.
 Your landlord probably doesn’t want to face criminal and civil penalties.

 Sometimes landlords threaten illegal evictions to avoid the cost and hassle of starting a legal eviction case.
 Even if you may eventually be evicted through the courts (maybe because you have not paid your rent, or because you are in an unregulated apartment and are not covered by a lease) your landlord still must follow legal procedures to evict you.